Skip to main content

 serial: /dev/serial/by-id/usb-Klipper_stm32f446xx_54321-if00

 • Each MCU must use a unique ID.
-Ensure the toolboard ID differs from the main MCU and other devices.
+Ensure the toolboard ID is different from the main MCU and other devices.

-• MCU names can be completely customized (e.g., toolboard, extruder_mcu, etc.), just maintain uniqueness in the configuration.
+• MCU names are fully customizable (e.g., toolboard, extruder_mcu), just ensure uniqueness in the configuration.

-• Be sure to use the toolboard ID verified as effective in the previous steps.
+• Be sure to use a valid toolboard ID verified through the previous steps.

 • RS232 devices must include the baud: 250000 and restart_method: command parameters.

-• When configuring multiple toolboards, set different names for each device for easy distinction.
+• When configuring multiple toolboards, set a different name for each device for easy differentiation.

 After completing the configuration, save and restart the Klipper service.